Why Work at the Libraries?

 Hiring at the IU Libraries takes place on a continual basis as needed.
 Each of our departments manages their own hiring.
 Generally, most positions become available immediately before the fall and spring semesters, although positions can be posted at any time.
 We have multiple locations with differing regular schedules, so taken as a whole, daytime, evening and weekend shifts are available across the Bloomington campus.
 Many students are employed somewhere within the Herman B Wells Library.

-Interested in working in one of the residence halls in the RPS Libraries or Movies, Music and More locations?
+Interested in working in one of the residence halls in the RPS Libraries locations?
 Refer to RPS Employment.

 Want to find out about opportunities working as an IT Consultant in the Learning Commons?
 More about Technology Consulting Center job opportunities.